petr-tik/bivittatus/Readme.md

 ## Results

-Published in a blog and delivered as a presentation.
+TODO: Published in a blog and delivered as a presentation.

 ## Conclusion